curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 === Phase Plate Contrast

-Another approach is to introduce a phase shift using a post-specimen phase plate (@fig-schematic a).
+Another approach is to introduce a phase shift using a post-specimen phase plate (@fig-schematic\a).
-This originates from optical phase contrast microscopy, which was awarded the Nobel prize in Physics for its transformative impact on biological imaging @Zernike_1942.
+Originating from optical phase contrast microscopy, it was awarded the 1953 Physics Nobel prize for transformative impact on biological imaging @Zernike_1942.
 An ideal phase plate shifts the unscattered beam by $pi\/2$:

 $
   tilde(psi)'(bold(q)) = cases(
     upright(i) tilde(psi)(bold(q)) &"if" bold(q) = bold(0),